Ethan-J13/Ethan-Shik-Shey/index.md

 The documentation assumes the following:

 * Working knowledge of any version of Adobe Photoshop, preferably the CC(Creative Cloud) version
-* you are expected to know how to load an image from your device
+* You are expected to know how to load an image from your device
 * Some familiarity with basic tools and functionality of Adobe Photoshop.

 If you already know how to use layers & make simple selections then this document is perfect for you.